pymodbus-dev/pymodbus/doc/source/client.rst

 Client common
 ^^^^^^^^^^^^^
-Some methods are common to all client:
+Some methods are common to all clients:

 .. autoclass:: pymodbus.client.base.ModbusBaseClient
     :members: